nightbot/docs/control-panel/regulars.md

 ### Managing Regulars

-On the panel screen you will see a list of all regulars you have created.
+On the panel screen, you will see a list of all regulars you have created.

 #### Action Button